 Lightly breaded, lightly fried, lightly crispy long beans - another great snack to share that’s crunchy and fresh and super tasty.

-Chawanmushi is a classic Japanese custard-like dish that could be described as earthy jello.
-Olmsted's interpretation of it is fantastic.
+Chawanmushi is a classic Japanese custard-like dish.
+Olmsted’s interpretation of it is fantastic.
 So many fresh flavors, all packed inside a little bowl.

 These falafel are all pea everything.
 They come with pureed peas and whole peas to add on top, plus cucumber salad, a minty Middle Eastern yogurt, and an absurdly good pita, which actually uses pea flour.
 Peas.